Lumavate-Team/documentation/docs/2-development.rst

     * To make a version from scratch:

        a.
 Go to the second section of fields in the Version Add form.
-Fill out the port, version number, and label field.
+Fill out the Port, Version Number, and Label fields.

           .. figure:: ../images/versioninfofields.PNG
 	     :align: center
 	     :width: 400px
-	     :alt: Image of the version info fields
+	     :alt: Image of the version info fields in the second edit section.

-	     The version info fields are in the second section of the Add Version page.
-They ask for the port, version number, and label for the new version.
+	      The Port, Version Number, and Label fields are found in the the second edit section.

           The required fields are:
-            * Port: which is the port number for the  programing language used in the image
+            - Port: which is the port number for the  programing language used in the image
-	    * Version number: which is the version's major, minor, and patch
+	    - Version number: which is the version's major, minor, and patch
-	    * Label: which lables the verison as in development (dev), ready for production (prod), or deprecated (old)
+	    - Label: which lables the verison as in-development (dev), ready-for-production (prod), or deprecated (old)

 	  .. note::
              The port number will either be the port number set in the tool’s code or the tool’s programming language’s standard port number.
 The port number must match the tool code’s port number.
 The tool will error while starting up if they do not match.

        b.
-Scroll to the bottom of the page, and click the upload button to upload your new Docker container image.
+Scroll to the bottom of the page to the last section.
+Click the Upload button to upload your new Docker container image.

           .. figure:: ../images/imageuploadfield.PNG
 	     :align: center
 	     :width: 450px
-	     :alt: Image of the upload image field
+	     :alt: Image of the content container section which contains the Upload button.

-	     The upload image field is the fourth section located at the bottom of the Add Version page.
+	     The upload image field is in the content container section and contains the Upload button.

           .. warning::
              Different tools accept different file types.
 Check that the correct file type for the tool was used if you are unable to find the image file.
 For more information on accepted file types, please visit the :ref:`widget <Accepted File Types W>`, :ref:`microservice <Accepted File Types M>`, or :ref:`component-set <Accepted File Types C>` pages.

     * To use an existing version:

        a.
-Go to the first section at the top of the Add Version form, and open the version template drop-down.
+Go to the first section at the top of the Add Version form, and open the version template dropdown.
 Select the version you wish to use as your base.

           .. figure:: ../images/versionfield.PNG
 	     :align: center
 	     :width: 450px
-	     :alt: Image of the version template field
+	     :alt: Image of the Version Template dropdown in the first edit section.

-	     The version template field is the first section of the Add Version page.
+	     The Version Template field is in the first edit section.
 The page will automatically update when a version is selected from the dropdown clearing any previously filled-out fields.

        b.
 All fields other than the Version Number field should have updated with the previous version’s information.
 Fill out the Version Number field with the new version number.